danielsaidi/WebViewKit/README.md

 ## About WebViewKit

-WebViewKit adds a `WebView` view to SwiftUI, that can be used to load local and online web pages.
+WebViewKit adds a `WebView`  view to SwiftUI, that can be used to embed local and online web sites in your SwiftUI apps.
+The result can look like this or be presented in sheets, full screen covers etc.:

 <p align="center" style="border-radius: 80px; outline: 4px solid white; outline-offset: -4px">
     <img src ="Resources/Demo.gif" width="300" />